alexandervantrijffel/angularcoffee-boilerplate/src/README.md

-# angular-seed — the seed for AngularJS apps
+# angularjs-start

+angular-seed extended with gulp configuration, coffeescript, a visual studio solution

+From angular-seed:

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these